gheenc/Computational-Methods/pset1/README.md

 b.
 Algorithm 1 is cycling through a list that if the index + 1 is less than the index it places it places it before in the list, otherwise it returns the value.
 Algorithm 2 divides the data in half then splits it among a left branch and a right branch.
 It then proceeds down each branch and if the left branch is less than the right branch it adds the number to the left branch and moves to the next value until nothing remains.

 c.
+The Big O of algorithm 1 is n^2.
+The Big O of algorithm 2 is n log n.

 Data 1 tested on both algorithms [1]:

-The Big O of algorithm 1 is...
-The Big O of algorithm 2 is...

 ![time elapsed using alg1 and alg2 on data 1](data1_algs.png)

 Data 2 tested on both algorithms:

-The Big O of algorithm 1 is...
-The Big O of algorithm 2 is...

 ![time elapsed using alg1 and alg2 on data 2](data2_algs.png)

 Data 3 tested on both algorithms:

-The Big O of algorithm 1 is...
-The Big O of algorithm 2 is...

 ![time elapsed using alg1 and alg2 on data 3](data3_algs.png) [2]